’90 Day Fiancé’ Star Paola Mayfield Wears No Pants In 30 Degree Weather: ‘His View Vs My View’

-90 Day Fiancéstar Paola Mayfield recently showed off her jaw-dropping figure in 30-degree weather.
-In her caption, Paola alluded to wanting to give her husband a view in her caption.
+90 Day Fiancé star Paola Mayfield recently showed off her jaw-dropping figure in 30-degree weather.
+In her caption, Paola alluded to wanting to give her husband a view.

 The 33-year-old treated Russ Mayfield to a view of her wearing a thin white bodysuit with a plunging neckline.
 She flaunted her cleavage and bronzed décolletage in the skimpy number while holding a mug in her hands.